A Geomechanically-Informed Framework for Wellbore Trajectory Prediction: Integrating First-Principles Kinematics with a Rigorous Derivation of Gated Recurrent Networks: Theoretical Background and Related Work

 \subsubsection{Architectural Solutions: LSTM and GRU}

 In order to break through this basic limitation, more advanced recurrent architectures became available.
-The Long Short-Term Memory (LSTM) network was an originally innovative solution.
+The Long Short-Term Memory (LSTM) network was an originally innovative solution \hyperlink{hochreiter1997}{(Hochreiter and Schmidhuber, 1997)}.
 LSTMs offer a distinct "cell state" vector that is an information highway, where information propagates through time with very few linear interactions.

 The Gated Recurrent Unit (GRU), is a subsequent, less computationally intensive replacement for the LSTM.
-It concatenates the forget and the input gate into a shared "update gate" and merges the cell state and the hidden state.
+It concatenates the forget and the input gate into a shared "update gate" and merges the cell state and the hidden state \hyperlink{cho2014}{(Cho et al., 2014)}.
 It has a "reset gate" that decides how much of the previous hidden state to contribute in the calculation of the new candidate hidden state.